tom-seddon/beeblink/docs/fs.md

 See the Disk images section.

+# `*OPT` options

+## `*OPT 4,y`

+Select autoboot action to take on Shift+BREAK for this drive. `y` should be one of the standard values:

+- `0`: no action
+- `1`: `*LOAD !BOOT`
+- `2`: `*RUN !BOOT`
+- `3`: `*EXEC !BOOT`

+## `*OPT 100,y`

+Limit maximum PC->BBC throughput, for debugging purposes.

+When `y` is 0, the default, there is no limiting, and the connection runs as fast as possible.

+Other values of `y` set the connection's speed limit.
+There's no particular relationship between the value and the resulting throughput, but lower values mean a slower connection.

+The limit can end up above the connection's maximum speed - in which case you'll just get the maximum speed possible.

 # Disk images

 Use `*READ` to create a disk image from a disk, and `*WRITE` to write